Regularity of limit sets of Anosov representations: Necessary conditions for differentiability of -controlled subsets

 whose irreducibility appears as a hypothesis in the statements of Theorem~\ref{thm:nec_general_body}.
 Then, in Section \ref{sec:irredeg}, we give an example to demonstrate the necessity of the irreducibility of $\bigwedge^m\rho$ as a hypothesis of Theorem \ref{thm:nec_general_body} (and also in Theorem~\ref{thm:nec_general}).
-Next, we prove Theorem \ref{thm:nec_general_body}, whose proof can be broken down into two main steps.
-In Section \ref {sec:egap}, we use the fact that $M$ is an $(m-1)$-dimensional topological manifold that is $C^\alpha$ along the $1$-limit set of $\rho$ for some $\alpha>1$, to deduce that $\log\frac{\lambda_m}{\lambda_{m+1}}(\rho(\gamma))$ grows linearly with respect to the word length of $\gamma$.
-Then, in Section \ref{sec:sgap}, we use this to deduce that $\rho$ is $m$-Anosov, and obtain the required transversality condition.
+Finally, we give the proof of Theorem \ref{thm:nec_general_body} in Section \ref{thm: lkj}.